List of fascist movements

-The Axis (1922–1945)
+Axis powers (1922–1945)

 Italy (1922–1943)

 The first fascist country was Italy, ruled by Benito Mussolini (Il Duce).
 The Italian Fascists imposed totalitarian rule and crushed political and intellectual opposition, while promoting economic modernization, traditional social values and a rapprochement with the Roman Catholic Church.

 Italy was a leading member of the Axis powers in World War II, battling with initial success on several fronts.
 However, after the German-Italian defeats in Africa and the Soviet Union and the subsequent Allied landings in Sicily, King Victor Emmanuel III overthrew and arrested Mussolini, and the Fascist Party in areas (south of Rome) controlled by the Allied invaders was shut down.
 The new government signed an armistice with the Allies in September 1943.
-Mussolini was then rescued from prison by German paratroopers, and after his rescue, he was installed as the head of the "Repubblica di Salò" in northern Italy, a state which continued to fight against the allies alongside Germany.
+Mussolini was then rescued from prison by German paratroopers, and after his rescue, he was installed as the head of the "Italian Social Republic" in northern Italy, a state which continued to fight against the Allies alongside Germany.

 Germany (1933–1945)

-The Nazi Party, led by Adolf Hitler, espoused a form of fascism that incorporated fervent antisemitism, anti-communism, scientific racism, and the use of eugenics into its creed.
+The Nazi Party, led by Adolf Hitler, espoused a form of fascism that incorporated fervent antisemitism, anti-communism, scientific racism, and the use of eugenics.
 Its extreme nationalism originated in pan-Germanism and the ethno-nationalist Völkisch movement which had been a prominent aspect of German nationalism since the late 19th century, and it was strongly influenced by the Freikorps paramilitary groups that emerged after Germany's defeat in World War I, from which came the party's underlying "cult of violence".
 Nazism subscribed to pseudo-scientific theories of a racial hierarchy and social Darwinism, identifying the Germans as a part of what the Nazis regarded as an Aryan or Nordic master race.

 On 30 January 1933, Hitler was appointed Chancellor of Germany, the head of government, by the President of the Weimar Republic, Paul von Hindenburg, the head of State.
 The Nazi Party then began to eliminate all sources of political opposition and it also began to consolidate its power.
 Hindenburg died on 2 August 1934 and Hitler became dictator of Germany by merging the offices and powers of the Chancellery and the Presidency.
 Genocide and mass murder became hallmarks of the regime.
 Starting in 1939, hundreds of thousands of German citizens with mental or physical disabilities were murdered in hospitals and asylums.
 Einsatzgruppen paramilitary death squads accompanied the German armed forces inside the occupied territories and conducted the mass killings of millions of Jews and other Holocaust victims.
 After 1941, millions of others were imprisoned, worked to death, or murdered in Nazi concentration camps and extermination camps.
 This genocide is known as the Holocaust.